doctorfree/Asciiville/markdown/show_ascii_art.1.md

 **-D 'seconds'**
 : specifies the delay, in seconds, between screens

+**-e 'term'**
+: specifies the terminal in which execution occurs

+    'term' can be one of 'gnome', 'xfce4', or 'tilix'

 **-f 'small_font'**
 : specifies the figlet font to use for small text